tesselo/pixels/docs/generator.md

 If the size of the input images for prediction is bigger than the model input, there is going to be a moving window inside that image.
 For each window within the image, a prediction will be made.
-For overlapping sections, an average from the moving window predictions will be calculcated and stored as result.
+For overlapping sections, an average from the moving window predictions will be calculated and stored as result.
 The final output will have the size of the input image.

 The arguments for using this feature are: